 Born and raised in Los Angeles, Marc graduated from Glendale High School and continued his education at the University of California, Santa Cruz.
 At UC Santa Cruz, he led his competitive dance team Haluan to win 1st place at the Battlefest Hip Hop Dance Competition.
 As a hip hop/b-boy performer and choreographer, he specializes in pop-n-lock, flexibility, and “the robot”.

 Once he booked his first national commercial for Carl’s Jr., playing the “Sad Robot”, Marc’s TV and film credits steadily grew (SILICON VALLEY, S.W.A.T., GENERAL HOSPITAL, BLACKISH).
-During his free time, he enjoys shooting and directing his own independent projects as well as training in hip hop, house and gymnastics.
+During his free time, he enjoys shooting and directing his own independent projects as well as training in hip hop, house, gymnastics and Muay Thai.